otmoic/docs/docs/overview/overview.md

 Manually trading assets is inefficient and relies on error-prone human judgment.
 Thus, trading bots enable users to implement automated trading strategies that save time and improve outcomes.

-Moreover, Otomic’s easy-to-understand tokenomics provides transparency for how value is transferred in the ecosystem.
+Moreover, Otomic’s easy-to-understand tokenomics provides transparency for how value is transferred in the Otomic ecosystem.
 For example, Otomic coins offer clear utility – they enable users to employ bots to manage and optimize trading activity.

 ## How Does Otomic Work?